-In accordance with Recommendation 33, letter b), of the Corporate Governance Code, the Board of Directors is also required, with the support of the Control, Risk and Sustainability Committee, to appoint a head of the Internal Audit department.
-The Issuer's Board of Directors, in its meeting of 14 February 2020, resolved to establish the Internal Audit manager function, and appointed Matteo Menegatti on 17 April 2020 as head of this function (the "Internal Audit Manager").
+In accordance with Recommendation 33, letter b), of the Corporate Governance Code, the Board of Directors is also required, with the support of the Control, Risk and Sustainability Committee, to appoint a Head of Internal Audit.
+The Issuer's Board of Directors, in its meeting of 14 February 2020, resolved to establish the Internal Audit manager function, and appointed Matteo Menegatti on 17 April 2020 as the head of the aforementioned function (the "Head of Internal Audit").